lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 The AI Era (Blue Solid line): The current market is behaving much more calmly.
 -    Average Volatility: The horizontal blue dotted line shows the AI era averages only 18.6% volatility less than half of the Dot-com average.
 -    The Peak: The highest point of panic in the AI occurred on April 24, 2025 reaching 60.9% volatility (with AMD hitting 112.2% individually).
 However, this peak was relatively brief and still much lower than the Dot-com extreme.
-=    The Trough: At its calmest point on July 31, 2025 the AI market dropped to a very stable 7.5% volatility.
+-    The Trough: At its calmest point on July 31, 2025 the AI market dropped to a very stable 7.5% volatility.

 This chart directly proves that the AI boom is taking place in a significantly more stable market environment than the Dot-com bubble.
-While the Dot-com era was characterized by chaotic, erratic price swings that kept investors on edge, the AI era has maintained consistently lower volatility, resulting in a much smoother and steadier ride overall
+While the Dot-com era was characterized by chaotic, erratic price swings that kept investors on edge, the AI era has maintained consistently lower volatility, resulting in a much smoother and steadier ride overall.

 ## Part 3 - AI Market “Weight & Impact” Analysis